Marcel Fratzscher Keynote Speaker

 Marcel Fratzscher's Biography

-Marcel Fratzscher is a highly sought-after keynote speaker, author and one of the most respected economists in the world with more than two decades of experience as an analyst and financial expert with a keen interest in monetary economics and macroeconomics.
-Drawing on his unique insights as a Professor of Economics, President of a leading German research organisation and former senior positions within the European Central Bank, his work and presentations focus on the key challenges and opportunities facing businesses and policymakers within the global economy and financial markets today.
+Marcel Fratzscher is a highly sought-after keynote speaker, author and one of the most respected economists in the world with over two decades of experience as an analyst and financial expert with a keen interest in monetary economics and macroeconomics.
+Drawing on his unique insights as a Professor of Economics, President of a leading German research organisation and former senior positions within the European Central Bank, his work focuses on the key challenges and opportunities facing businesses and policymakers within the global economy and financial markets today.

-Since 2013 Marcel has been a Professor at the Humboldt University of Berlin in the Macroeconomics and Finance department.
-He also holds the Presidential position at DIW Berlin, a leading independent think tank on economic research.
-Before these appointments, he served at the European Central Bank as a Senior Advisor and Senior Economist before his assignment to Head of the International Policy Analysis Division in 2008.
+He is Professor of Macroeconomics at the Humboldt University of Berlin, and President at DIW Berlin, a leading independent think tank on economic research.
+Previously, he served at the European Central Bank as a Senior Advisor and Senior Economist before his assignment to Head of the International Policy Analysis Division in 2008.

-Marcel is an acclaimed author who has written works in both German and English on monetary policy, fiscal policy, and European integration.
-His English publications include The Battle for Redistribution (2016) and The Germany Illusion (2008).
-He also co-authored titles like; Transparency, Disclosure, and the Federal Reserve (2015) and Forecasting ECB Monetary Policy (2006)
+Marcel is an acclaimed author who has written in both German and English on monetary policy, fiscal policy, and European integration.
+His most recent book, “Geld oder Leben – Wie unser irrationales Verhältnis zum Geld unsere Gesellschaft spaltet” (Money or Life – How Our Irrational Relationship to Money Divides Our Society) was published in 2022 and provides an analysis for future financial risks, provision, and wealth creation.
+Other publications include The Battle for Redistribution (2016) and The Germany Illusion (2008), and co-authored titles: Transparency, Disclosure, and the Federal Reserve (2015) and Forecasting ECB Monetary Policy (2006).

-He is a frequent columnist who has contributed to some of the world’s most prestigious economic publications, emphasising the economic and societal transformations and Germany’s position in Europe and the rest of the world.
-These publications include; IMF Economic Review, European Economic Review, Journal of International Economics, American Economic Journal and Review of Economics and Statistics.
+He is columnist for Zeit Online and regularly contributes to prestigious economic publications worldwide, such as The Financial Times, Project Syndicate, IMF Economic Review, European Economic Review, Journal of International Economics, American Economic Journal and Review of Economics and Statistics.

 He holds a PhD in Economics from the European University Institute and a Master of Public Policy from Harvard University’s John F. Kennedy School of Government.
 He obtained a Bachelor of Arts in Philosophy, Politics, and Economics from the University of Oxford’s Trinity College and a Kiel University vordiplom, a university diploma from a German-speaking country.

 Marcel is recognised in German and international media outlets for his ability to translate complex economic theories into relatable stories that audiences can understand and apply to their own lives.
-He has given speeches worldwide on various financial topics, from the Euro crisis to global trade, and is a sought-after expert for Tedx Talks.
+He has given speeches worldwide on various financial topics, from the Euro crisis to global trade, and is a sought-after expert for his insights.